IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2015-12-04-Interviewing-web-people.md

 I only follow people I admire their work, what they are doing in our industry or by what they share.
 So if you, reader, want to learn something one of the most important things you could do is to follow developers you find interesting and read what they share, because one of the most amazing things in Web Industry is that people share a lot of awesome things, articles about what they have learnt, posts about our industry, technical posts, things they build to solve a problem and lots of other things.

-I started sending a few emails to some of the developers I follow on this [Twitter's list]({{ site.twitter }}/lists/web-development) and first I thought, why if most of them do not know who I am are going to answer my emails and we do not talk of accepting my interview, I thought that because we only feel like this kind of people are so busy that when they recive an email like mine requesting an interview by someone they do not know will be instant deleted.
+I started sending a few emails to some of the developers I follow on this <a class="link link--special" href="{{ site.twitter }}/lists/web-development">Twitter's list</a> and first I thought, why if most of them do not know who I am are going to answer my emails and we do not talk of accepting my interview, I thought that because we only feel like this kind of people are so busy that when they recive an email like mine requesting an interview by someone they do not know will be instant deleted.

 Note I was trying to send emails as many people I can because I thought none will respond this and by copy/pasting my first few emails I made a mistake, I copy/pasted the email I sent to someone I met in Madrid in the Google HQ where he gave a talk and made me feel terribly stupid.
 So I sent to everyone I sent this an apology email.